 Washington vs. Texas: How to watch tonight's Sugar Bowl NCAA college football game

-Florida State vs. Georgia: How to watch tonight's Orange Bowl NCAA college football game

-The regular NCAA college football season is over, the new year has nearly arrived and now, it's time for the annual Orange Bowl game.
-This evening, No. 5 Florida State faces off against No. 6 Georgia at Hard Rock Stadium in Miami, Florida.
-The Georgia Bulldogs (12-1) are currently favored to win over the Florida State Seminoles (13-0).
-Here’s everything you need to know about how to watch the Florida State vs. Georgia Orange Bowl game.
+The regular NCAA college football season is over, 2024 has officially begun, and now, it's time for the annual Sugar Bowl game.
+This evening, after the Rose Parade and the Rose Bowl game, No. 2 Washington vs. No. 3 Texas in the 2024 Sugar Bowl.
+Currently, the Texas Longhorns are favored to win over the Washington Huskies.
+Here’s everything you need to know about how to watch the Washington vs. Texas Sugar Bowl game.

 Fubo TV